Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)

 • Add onion, Gochukaru, and Gochujang.
 Cook until the onion has softened, about 3-4 minutes.
 Lower heat if necessary, making sure the Gochukaru doesn't burn.
 Add soy sauce and mix for 30 seconds.
 The mixture will be thick, pasty, and oily looking.

-• Add water, garlic, and sugar, mixing well with a spoon.
+• Make broth.
+Add water, garlic, and sugar, mixing well with a spoon.
 Bring to a simmer.
 When the pot is bubbling, add defrosted, drained seafood and saewoojut.
 At first, it will look like there's too much seafood.
 But it will shrink down and release liquid.
 Cook until the seafood is 90% cooked through, about 5 minutes.
-Add soft silken tofu (soondubu) and mix gently, breaking up the curds.
-Taste and add a splash of fish sauce.
-Cook until heated through.
-It should be bubbling.

 Notes